Andrey-Zelenskiy/samosa/python/src/symmetry/INDEX.md

 - [x] group generators;
 - [x] method to calculate an orbit of of a point;
+- [x] method to remove redundant operators from the generator list;
 - [ ] method to define a permutation representation for group generators from an orbit/stabilizer chain;
 - [ ] group character table;